OPT4SMART/crazychoir/video.md

     ros2 launch crazychoir_examples tracking_vicon.launch.py

-The pickup-and-delivery example instead is based on the [distributed resource allocation algorithm](https://arxiv.org/abs/2104.02415), that allows Crazyflies to self-assign the tasks by communicating with neighboring robots and then move toward the designated locations.
+The pickup-and-delivery example instead is based on a distributed resource allocation algorithm, that allows Crazyflies to self-assign the tasks by communicating with neighboring robots and then move toward the designated locations.
 If you are interested, take a look at the [accompaining paper](https://arxiv.org/abs/2104.02415).

 ## Bearing-based Formation Control